Lady Ruby Drive, East Tamaki - Intersection improvements Lady Ruby Drive, East Tamaki - Intersection improvements

 The north western slip lane is to be retained, because removing it would create an oversized intersection and increase pedestrian crossing distances significantly.
 Removal of the slip lane would add delays.

 This slip lane carries a high traffic volume including high truck numbers.
 The signal crossing is considered as the more suitable option at this location as it provides protection and priority for pedestrians without significantly impacting the truck operation.
-In addition, there has been no records of vehicle speeding through the slip lane, and currently all left turn traffic would automatically be slowing down and give way at this 90 degree turn.
+In addition, there has been no records of vehicle speeding through the slip lane, and currently all left turn traffic would automatically be slowing down and give way at this 90-degree turn.
 Therefore, the chance of left turn vehicle ignoring the red signal is no greater than for other traffic signals.

 Maintenance

-• Respondents requested that the plans for the intersection works include the removal of the excess build-up of topsoil on the narrow grass berm between the kerb and the footpath adjacent to number 1 Lady Ruby Drive.
+- Respondents requested that the plans for the intersection works include the removal of the excess build-up of topsoil on the narrow grass berm between the kerb and the footpath adjacent to number 1 Lady Ruby Drive.

-The southern kerb line outside number 1 Lady Ruby Drive will be rebuilt for the road widening, meaning that the new grass berm and the footpath will be leveled.
+The southern kerb line outside number 1 Lady Ruby Drive will be rebuilt for the road widening, meaning that the new grass berm and the footpath will be levelled.
 The new left turn corner from Lady Ruby Drive to Springs Road will also be improved for the requirement of trucks, addressing the current problem of trucks riding over the kerb and damaging the berm while making the turn.

 Next steps